Can we make quantitative predictions of species richness on islands?

 \(\beta\) diversity: Turnover in diversity

-At a global scale, decrease in \(\gamma\) diversity over time
+At a global scale, decrease in \(\gamma\) diversity over time is a well-established pattern

 Globally, species extinction rates have increased relative to the background rate found in the fossil record by tenfold to 1000-fold